Eclipses, Cosmic Clockwork of the Ancients

 Eclipse Calc, an eclipse calculator

-The aegeo worksheet in the applet provides convenient drop-down menus to lookup terms, code, and the value of variables.
-Astronomical terminology in this article and in Epoch v2009 varies from some common conventions.
-To better conform with actuality, erroneous post-Dark Age metaphors are replaced and cycles and periods are distinguished.
-Only the tropical year is termed a year, only lunar phases are termed a month.
-Not only are common terms often confusing, but after centuries of knowing we live in a heliocentric solar system it is due time to admit same into our language.
+The aegeo worksheet in the applet provides convenient drop-down menus to look up terms, code, and the values of variables.
+Astronomical terminology in this article and in Epoch Calc varies from some common conventions.
+To better conform with actuality, erroneous, Dark Age metaphors are replaced, cycles and periods are distinguished, only the tropical year is termed a year, and only lunar phases are termed a month.
+Not only are common terms often confusing, but after centuries of knowing we live in a heliocentric solar system it is due time to admit same into language.
 Also, we know cosmic bodies are not gods, so I dispense with capitalization.
+My use of terms continues to grow, so check for updated applet versions in the future.

 Orbits and Rotations, Years and Days

 Three astronomical motions referenced to fixed celestial space, earth axial rotation (r), earth solar orbit (o), and lunar orbit of the earth (l), present natural temporal modules.
 Our point of reference for the day (d) and year (y) is the sun, the one star that apparently—due to our perspective from an orbiting earth—moves in relation to the fixed celestial background.
-A precession motion, also referenced to heliocentric space, produces the length of the tropical year period.
-The day and year periods combine two motions each.
+The length of time in the tropical year period is determined by precession motion.
+The day and year periods each result from combinations of the fundamental motions referenced to fixed heliocentric space.

-One earth orbit, a revolution around the sun, is a circumferential motion referenced to fixed celestial space.
+Earth's solar orbit, one revolution around the sun, is a geometric circumferential motion referenced to fixed celestial space.
 Because the earth is orbiting the sun at the same time and in the same direction as it rotates on its axis, earthbound observers experience one less day per solar orbit than there are rotations.
 Simply stated, the sun is the one star that passes overhead one time less per solar orbit because we circle the sun once.
-After each rotation, the angular position of the sun has changed due to solar orbit, so the day is longer.
+After each rotation, the angular position of the sun has changed due to solar orbit, so the day, realigning towards the sun, is longer than rotation, realigning with the other stars.

 Table 1.
 Orbit, Rotation, and the Day